bassantnaderr/Data-Survey-Breakdown-Power-BI/README.md

    - Some fields were generalized or grouped for analysis, which might oversimplify nuanced data points.

 3. **"Others" Category**:
-   - Various responses in the dataset were grouped under "Others" for simplicity, which might obscure specific details or trends in unique responses.
+   - Various responses in the dataset were grouped under "Others" for simplicity.